Lysidine (chemical)

 Lysidine is a derivative of 2-imidazoline.
 It is a colorless solid with basic properties and soluble in organic solvents.
 It is used as a precursor to other compounds of pharmaceutical interest.

 Synthesis and reactions

 It is prepared by condensing ethylenediamine with acetic acid to give the diamide, which undergoes CaO-induced cyclization.
-Alternatively, it arises from the condensation of glyoxal, acetaldehyde, and ammonia.

 Lysidine is an intermediate in the synthesis of the drug metronidazole.
 In the presence of Raney nickel, it undergoes dehydrogenation to 2-methylimidazole, which can then be further elaborated.